-(1) The Bachelor's examination dates are set by the head of degree programme at the beginning of the final semester and students will be informed of the dates in good time via the notice board and electronically.

-(2) There will be at least two dates per final year.

-(3) Candidates will be notified of the names of the examiners as early as possible, but no later than two calendar weeks prior to the examination date.
+- (1) The Bachelor's examination dates are set by the head of degree programme at the beginning of the final semester and students will immediately be informed of the dates electronically. - (2) There will be at least two dates per final year. - (3) Candidates will be notified of the names of the examiners as early as possible, but no later than two calendar weeks prior to the examination date.